f5devcentral/access-labs/class4/module2/lab02.rst

 ==============================================

-In this lab your will learn about the API calls necessary to build an SAML SP Access Policy .
-The Graphic below depicts the basic flow required for creating a policy via API.
+In this lab your will learn about the API calls necessary to build a SAML SP Access Policy .
+The graphic below depicts the basic flow required for creating a policy via API.

     |image100|